 UCAS stands for the 'Universities and Colleges Admissions Service'.
 They are the organisation responsible for managing applications to higher education courses in the UK.

-All undergraduate Home/EU applicants should apply through UCAS (Universities and Colleges Admissions Service).
+All Undergraduate Home/EU applicants must apply through UCAS (Universities and Colleges Admissions Service).

 The application process

 When you apply through UCAS you are allowed up to five course choices across the UK.

 Home/EUapplicants should ensure that your application reaches UCAS by the 15 January 2018 in order to receive equal consideration.
 Equal consideration means that your application will be considered alongside other applicants who have also met the deadline.
 If you apply after the 15 January 2018 after the 6pm deadline, you will be considered as a late applicant.